Missouri cave with ancient Native American drawings sold - NewsBreak

 Bryan Laughlin, director of Selkirk Auctioneers & Appraisers, the St. Louis-based firm handling the auction, said the winning bidder declined to be named.
 A St. Louis family that's owned the land since 1953 has mainly used it for hunting.

 The cave was the site of sacred rituals and burying of the dead.
-It also has more than 290 prehistoric glyphs, or hieroglyphic symbols used to represent sounds or meanings, “making it the largest collection of indigenous people’s polychrome paintings in Missouri," according to the auction website.
+It also has more than 290 prehistoric glyphs, “making it the largest collection of indigenous people’s polychrome paintings in Missouri," according to the auction website.

 That’s exactly why Carol Diaz-Granados opposed the sale.
 She and her husband, James Duncan, spent 20 years researching the cave and wrote a book about it.
 Duncan is a scholar in Osage oral history, and Diaz-Granados is a research associate in the anthropology department at Washington University in St. Louis.